-All candidates should be sure to upload their most recent resume or CV, two references, and two recent writing samples (see below for details).
+Be sure to upload your most recent resume or CV, two references, and two recent writing samples (see below for details).
 We will also consider letters of support from supervisors or institutions, if applicable.

 - A 500-1000 word argumentative essay or op-ed on a subject of your choice that demonstrates your ability to make a focused argument in a clear, convincing, and accessible way.
 This writing sample is evaluated for evidence of critical thinking and general writing skills.

 - A research paper of up to 10 pages.
 This does not need to have been published, but it should demonstrate an ability to research and analyze a subject in more depth.
 It is recommended, but not required, that the topic of the research paper be relevant to the Project Drawdown's mission.
 Papers utilizing quantitative and qualitative analysis of climate solutions are particularly encouraged.

 For more information contact us at firstname.lastname@example.org.